What Your Watch Brand Says About You

 RELATED: The Rolex Everyone Is Buying In 2025

-An Omega owner knows a bit more than most about watches.
+An OMEGA owner knows a bit more than most about watches.
 You’re a deep researcher.

 You’ll tell yourself you don’t want a Rolex, but that’s only because you don’t want to be that guy.
 You like the Speedmaster because it’s iconic without being loud.
 You don’t care about moon landings, just something that says you’re not poor.